uwetom/media-production-worksheets/wk17-unity-ar-introduction/index.md

 - Create a new Unity project using the AR Core template, you may need to download it first.
 ![Create AR core project in Unity Hub ](https://github.com/uwetom/media-production-worksheets/blob/master/wk17-unity-ar-introduction/images/ar_core_template.jpg?raw=true)

-Once the project is open we wi
+Once the project is open we will get a helpful box telling us to set the planforms we wish to deploy to.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjkwNTY3NjMsLTYxNjY1MDk1NiwtMj
+eyJoaXN0b3J5IjpbODgwNDk0NzkyLC02MTY2NTA5NTYsLTIxND
-E0OTY2MDU4LDk3MDQyMzQxMiw3MzA5OTgxMTZdfQ==
+k2NjA1OCw5NzA0MjM0MTIsNzMwOTk4MTE2XX0=
 -->